Nelly-ayebale/password-manager/README.md

 - The application should take in the user's username and password to their existing account
 - The application should create new account details for a user.
 - The application should display various account credentials and their passwords.
+- The application should delete the credentials that are no longer in need by the user.

 [MIT](LICENSE) ©